Pylons/pyramid/docs/narr/configuration.rst

 to make it easier for a developer to create an arbitrary web application.

+.. sidebar:: Frameworks vs. Libraries

    A framework differs from a *library*: library code is always *called* by code that you write, while a framework always *calls* code that you write.
 Using the average library is typically easier than using the average framework.
 During typical library usage, the developer can more granularly avoid ceding any control to code he does not himself author.
 During typical framework usage, however, the developer must cede a greater portion of control to the framework.
-In practice, using a framework to create a web application is often more practical than using a set of libraries if the framework provides a set of facilities and assumptions that fit a large portion of your application requirements.  :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application creation.
+In practice, using a framework to create a web application is often more practical than using a set of libraries if the framework provides a set of facilities and assumptions that fit a large portion of your application requirements.
+   :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application creation.

 Because :mod:`repoze.bfg` is a framework, from the perspective of the people who have written :mod:`repoze.bfg` itself, each deployment of